Marker Logo

 by Gettysburg's Samuel Weaver, the man seen standing to the right with the notebook in hand."

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 39° 48.067′ N, 76° 58.807′ W. Marker was in Hanover, Pennsylvania, in York County.
-Marker was on School Avenue east of East Walnut Street, on the left when traveling east.
+It was on School Avenue east of East Walnut Street, on the left when traveling east.
 Touch for map.
 Marker was in this post office area: Hanover PA 17331, United States of America.
 Touch for directions.

 Reformed Cemetery image.
 Click for full size.

-Photographed By Beverly Pfingsten, June 28, 2008
+Photographed by Beverly Pfingsten, June 28, 2008

 2. Reformed Cemetery